Edzelf/Esp-radio/README.md

 # VS1053 library

-This is a library for the generic **VS1053 Codec Breakout**.
+This is a library for the generic **VS1053 Breakout**.
-A powerful MP3 / ACC / WMA decoder.
+A powerful Ogg Vorbis / MP3 / AAC / WMA / FLAC / MIDI Audio Codec chip.

 The library is a great base to build your own webradio player.